• Skip to primary navigation

 Introduction

 The carnivore diet has gained popularity in recent years, with proponents claiming various health benefits.
-However, some individuals may experience negative symptoms such as feeling wired, tired, and having difficulty sleeping.
-In this blog post, I’ll share my personal experience and theory on why this happens to some people.
-I’ll also provide some ideas for successfully navigating the carnivore diet.
+However, some individuals on the Carnivore Diet may experience anxiety and other negative symptoms such as feeling of being wired and tired, or even severe insomnia.
+In this blog post, I’ll share my personal experience with anxiety on the carnivore diet and a theory on why this happens to some people.
+I’ll also provide some ideas for successfully navigating the carnivore diet in a way that minimizes negative symptoms like anxiety and insomnia.

-While I’m not a medical professional, I hope this information sparks a discussion and helps shed light on the potential role of glutamate in these symptoms.
+While I’m not a medical professional, I hope this information sparks a discussion and helps shed light on the potential role of glutamate in causing anxiety.
 Please comment with any ideas, corrections or insights that you have.

 Curiosity led me to test the carnivore diet during the initial Covid-19 lock-downs.
 Social gatherings were limited, sparing me the awkward conversations about my unique dietary experiment of consuming only animal foods.

 However, soon after starting the diet, I encountered unexpected negative effects.
-Nervousness, anxiety, and a constant state of being wired replaced the calm I had hoped for.
+Anxiety, and a constant state of being wired replaced the calm I had hoped for.
 Sleep became elusive, leaving me tired and wired upon waking, reminiscent of the over stimulation caused by excessive caffeine intake.
-As weeks went by, the situation worsened, ultimately leading me to halt the experiment after three weeks.
+As weeks went by, the situation worsened, leading me to halt the experiment after three weeks.

-Because my diet primarily consisted of grass-fed beef, tallow, eggs, and some dairy—a fairly standard carnivore diet—I embarked on researching potential explanations for these symptoms.
-This quest brought me to the intriguing glutamate theory, and I discovered that many others had similar experiences on the carnivore diet.
+Because my diet primarily consisted of grass-fed beef, tallow, eggs, and some dairy—a fairly standard carnivore diet—I decided to search for explanations for these symptoms.
+I eventually developed the following glutamate theory, and I discovered that many others had similar experiences of anxiety on the carnivore diet.

 The theory I am considering revolves around the balance of glutamate and GABA, important neurotransmitters in the brain.
-Glutamate is an excitatory neurotransmitter, while GABA is calming.
+Glutamate is an excitatory neurotransmitter, while GABA is a calming neurotransmitter.

 An imbalance with high glutamate and low GABA has been associated with various problems, including sleep disturbances, increased blood glucose levels due to elevated cortisol, psychiatric disorders like anxiety and OCD, migraines, diabetes, and neurological conditions.